Album Review: Mastodon – Emperor of Sand

 Love and death are the deepest wells for a songwriter to mine.
-Unfortunately for Mastodon — though it deepened their songwriting — close-to-home illness and death underlie the lyrical ruminations and intense, dynamic musicality on the quartet’s powerful seventh studio album, Emperor of Sand.
+Unfortunately for Mastodon — though it has deepened their songwriting — close-to-home illness and death underlie the lyrical ruminations and intense, dynamic musicality on the quartet’s powerful seventh studio album, Emperor of Sand.

 Mastodon, throughout their 17-year career, have proven themselves a band both heavy and heady and rarely heavy-handed.
-These consistently strong new songs, produced by frequent collaborator Brendan O’Brien, are a solid, thoughtful entry from a band whose genre-crossing, time-bending blend of hardcore, doom, and prog metal has earned them a rightful place among the upper echelons of the metal elite.
+These consistently strong new songs, produced by frequent collaborator Brendan O’Brien, are a solid, thoughtful entry from a band whose genre-crossing, time-bending blend of hardcore, doom, and prog metal has earned them a rightful place among the upper echelon of the metal elite.

 With three vocalists and stellar shredding all anchored by the jazzy, complex, and odd rhythmic moments mining elements of sludge and prog (think Rush), Mastodon are metal at their core, and they tick many of the “traditional” metal “boxes.”
 It’s no accident three of the band members appeared in a Season 5 episode of Game of Thrones: Like the show, Mastodon are masters of epic, far-reaching, often fantastical drama.
 Game of Thrones is to TV as Mastodon are to metal — beyond cult, below mainstream, rabidly devoured, large in scope, and dissected and worshiped by their faithful masses.